jboss-developer/jboss-eap-quickstarts/ejb-security-interceptors/README.md

 4. To access the application, right-click and choose `Run As` --> `Maven Build`.
 5. Enter "ejb-security-interceptors" for the `Name`, enter "exec:exec" for the `Goals:`, and click `Run`.
 6. Review the output in the console window.
+7. Be sure to [Remove the Security Domain Configuration](#remove-the-security-domain-configuration) when you have completed testing this quickstart.

 Debug the Application